The cross-browser extension framework

 Compile one extension into browser-specific output

-Build once for Chrome, Edge, Firefox, and custom Chromium or Gecko targets, while keeping browser-specific output predictable across development, testing, and release builds.
+Build once for Chrome, Edge, Firefox, and custom Chromium or Gecko targets.
+Browser-specific output stays predictable across development, testing, and release builds.

 Keep extension structure explicit

-Keep your manifest, paths, and emitted assets in sync as your extension grows.
+Manifest, paths, and emitted assets stay in sync as your extension grows.

 Use the lightest safe path